oracle/fmw-kubernetes/docs/v20.4.2/content/soa-domains/create-or-update-image/_index.md

     --additionalBuildCommands <imagetool-setup-location>/docker-images/OracleSOASuite/imagetool/12.2.1.4.0/additionalBuildCmds.txt
     --additionalBuildFiles <imagetool-setup-location>/docker-images/OracleSOASuite/dockerfiles/12.2.1.4/container-scripts
     --installerResponseFile <imagetool-setup-location>/docker-images/OracleFMWInfrastructure/dockerfiles/12.2.1.4/install.file,<imagetool-setup-location>/docker-images/OracleSOASuite/dockerfiles/12.2.1.4/install/soasuite.response,<imagetool-setup-location>/docker-images/OracleSOASuite/dockerfiles/12.2.1.4/install/osb.response
+    --opatchBugNumber 28186730_13.9.4.2.4
     --patches 31960985_12.2.1.4.0,32097167_12.2.1.4.0,31544353_12.2.1.4.0,31762739_12.2.1.4.0,31666198_12.2.1.4.0,31806259_12.2.1.4.0,31903409_12.2.1.4.0,31700519_12.2.1.4.0,31918617_12.2.1.4.0,31869446_12.2.1.4.0,31734213_12.2.1.4.0,31287540_12.2.1.4.0,31628564_12.2.1.4.0,31534880_12.2.1.4.0,31857456_12.2.1.4.0
-    --opatchBugNumber=28186730_13.9.4.2.4
     ```
+    >Note: In `buildArgs` file:
+    > * `--jdkVersion` value must match the `--version` value used in the `imagetool cache addInstaller` command for `--type` jdk.
+    > * `--version` value must match the `--version` value used in the `imagetool cache addInstaller` command for `--type` soa.
+    > * `--pull` always pulls the latest base Linux image `oraclelinux:7-slim` from Docker registry.
+This flag can be removed, if you want to use the Linux image `oraclelinux:7-slim` which is already available on the host where the SOA image is being created.

     Refer to [this page](https://github.com/oracle/weblogic-image-tool/blob/master/site/create-image.md) for the complete list of options available with the WebLogic Image Tool `create` command.

 1. Enter the following command to create the Oracle SOA Suite image:

     ```bash
-    $ imagetool @<absolute path to `buildargs` file>"
+    $ imagetool @<absolute path to buildargs file>
     ```
+    >Note: Make sure that the absolute path to `buildargs` file is prepended with a `@` character as shown in the command above.

     For example: